aadenboy/EsolangInterpreters/README.md

 ```

 ## Iterate
-`Iterate.lua` provides a dedicated CLI experience and supports embedding, alongside a visual debugger.
+`interpreter.lua` interprets an Iterate program with an optional visual debugger.
 The file is passed as the first non-flag argument.
 Optionally, an input file may be included.
 If none is provided, one will be emulated via prompting the user.
 If there is no file, add the `--emptyinput` flag.
 Additional flags may be added in any order.

 ```lua
 local flags = {